-We assess students at the end of each unit of work and at the end of each term.
-The end of unit assessments are shorter progress checks to see if students have learned the key knowledge for that topic.
-The end of term assessments are longer, requiring an application of the knowledge learned.
+We assess students at the end every two units of work and at the end of each term.
+The unit assessments are shorter progress checks to see if students have learnt the key knowledge for that topic.
+The end of term assessments are longer, requiring an application of the knowledge learnt.
 After each assessment, students receive detailed feedback that highlights any gaps in their knowledge.
 Teachers will spend the lessons after this closing those gaps.

 Key Stage 3 Curriculum

-Students are taught a three-year KS3 program that follows the National Curriculum to ensure they become fluent in the key fundamental knowledge of mathematics, can reason mathematically and can solve problems.
+Students are taught a three-year KS3 programme that follows the National Curriculum and White Rose Maths.
+This ensures they become fluent in the key fundamental knowledge of mathematics, can reason mathematically and can solve problems, whilst adopting a mastery approach to learning.
 KS3 students are taught in three parallel populations throughout Year 7, 8 and 9.
 They receive 4 hours of direct teaching per week in Year 7 and then 3 hours in each of Year 8 and 9.
-In each population in Years 7 and 8, there is a top set that is stretched with extension tasks, a smaller bottom set that receives extra support and mixed sets in the middle groups.
 Setting is initially done according to KS2 data and baseline assessments and is regularly reviewed to ensure that students are in the most appropriate group.
-Teaching and learning is focused on ensuring key knowledge is understood but there are also competitions and events throughout the year.
-Teachers also deliver enrichment tasks, some of which are tailored to our locality.
-For example, Year 7 use their number and geometry skills to design a farm.
+Teaching and learning is focused on ensuring key knowledge is understoodbut there are also competitions and events throughout the year.
 Teachers are encouraged to use a variety of resources including use of ICT software.
 One piece of homework of 45 minutes per week is set.

 Key Stage 4 Curriculum

-Students follow a GCSE Mathematics programme of study and sit GCSE papers using the EDEXCEL (1MA1) board.
-The new 9-1 GCSE programme of study consists of three papers all 1.5 hours in length and grades are awarded 9-1.
-Where suitable, a small group of less able students study for the Entry level certificates with Edexcel before moving on to the GCSE qualification.
+Students follow a GCSE Mathematics programme of study and sit GCSE papers using the AQA (8300) board (Year 11 students in 2022-23 will be sitting the Edexcel Specification 1/Ma1).
+The GCSE programme of study consists of one non calculator and two calculator papers, all 1.5 hours in length, and grades are awarded 9-1.
+Where suitable, a small group of less able students study for the Entry level certificates with AQA before moving on to the GCSE qualification.
 Students are taught in two parallel populations throughout years 10 and 11.
 Students are set by ability and all students receive 4 hours of maths teaching per week.
 Students are regularly assessed throughout KS4 and movement between sets can occur as a result.
 One piece of homework, of around 60 minutes on average, is set per week.
-In addition, it is expected that pupils will work independently revisiting topics using Mathswatch and Corbett Maths to support development.
+In addition, it is expected that pupils will work independently revisiting topics using Dr Frost and Corbett Maths to support development.

 Post 16 Curriculum